Learn something new every day

 A cotter key is another example of a pin joint.
 This is a small cylinder-shaped device that is typically inserted into a hole to prevent movement.
 The cotter key is used with a special nut and bolt that contains a hole for the key.
 This is the safety device that secures the the wheels of a car onto an axle.
 Because the cotter key is a pin that is inserted between the bolt and nut, it prevents a nut from loosening over time.

 Large construction equipment uses pin joints.
 Heavy loaders, cranes, and backhoes all use pins to connect sections of the machine at the joint area.
-With a backhoe, a pin joint is used between the arm and the bucket connection.
+With a backhoe, the joint is used between the arm and the bucket connection.
 This pin design allows the bucket to move independently of the arm.
 The movable joint area allows the bucket the bend freely.

 The pin joint design has been used for centuries to create connections between objects.
 With construction of homes, decks, and bridges, beams are connected to the columns, creating a strong grid that will keep a building stable.
 This design is used to create multiple levels of a home.
 The joint area of each beam is securely fastened with pins to create a stronger foundation.